 - It is used to treat a lot of sleepiness during the day in patients with narcolepsy.

-- If your child has succinic semialdehyde dehydrogenase deficiency.
+- If you have succinic semialdehyde dehydrogenase deficiency.

-- If your child is taking any drugs or natural products used for sleep.
+- If you are taking any drugs or natural products used for sleep.
 There are many products used for sleep.
-Ask your child’s doctor or pharmacist if you are not sure.
+Ask your doctor or pharmacist if you are not sure.

 This is not a list of all drugs or health problems that interact with this drug.

 - Long-term or regular use of this drug may lead to dependence.
 Stopping this drug all of a sudden may lead to signs of withdrawal.
-Talk to your child’s doctor before you lower the dose or stop giving this drug.
-You will need to follow the doctor’s instructions.
-Tell your child’s doctor if your child has any bad effects.
+Talk to your doctor before you lower the dose or stop this drug.
+You will need to follow your doctor’s instructions.
+Tell your doctor if you have any bad effects.

-- After giving this drug, it is likely your child will fall asleep very fast (most of the time within 5 to 15 minutes).
+- After taking this drug, it is likely you will fall asleep very fast (most of the time within 5 to 15 minutes).
 The time that it takes to fall asleep can change from night to night.
 Falling asleep all of a sudden when standing or rising from bed has led to falls and the need to go to the hospital.
-Be sure your child takes this drug while in bed.
-Have your child lie down right away after taking it.
+Be sure you take this drug while in bed and lie down right away after taking it.
+Talk with your doctor.